 The sofrito can have slight variations depending

-on the preferences but generally is the
+on the preferences but generally is the mixture of sautéed:

-sauteed mixture of: garlic, onions, cilantro and oregano
+onions, cilantro and oregano

 used in countless dishes.